 Building a new home is a dream come true.
-But the excitement of having a place to call your own could quickly turn into a nightmare if you are not aware of the potential issues that stand between you and your dream, so here’s mistakes to avoid when considering to design and build a new home.
+But the excitement of having a place to call your own could quickly turn into a nightmare if you are not aware of the potential issues that stand between you and your dream, so here’s mistakes to avoid when designing and building a house.

 Designing Your Home

 The first and probably the most exciting step in any house-building project is designing the home of your dreams.
 This is where aspiring homeowners trip themselves the most.
 A seemingly minor mistake at such an early stage could turn out to be a huge stumbling block later on.

 Building a home is usually a life-long investment.
 Unfortunately, when you imagine your perfect home, it is easy to get caught in the moment instead of thinking long-term.
 As a result, you might end up with a home that won’t suit your needs as early as 5 years from now.

 Luckily, this is easily avoidable by asking yourself several simple questions.

 - How many kids do you want to have?
 You need this to plan the exact number of bedrooms.